AlexBurnes/buildfab/progress.md

 # Progress: buildfab

 ## What Works
+- **Documentation and Packaging Consistency**: All binary name references and documentation URLs now consistent
+  - Fixed all buildtools scripts to reference `buildfab` binary instead of `version` binary
+  - Updated all packaging README files to reference buildfab instead of version
+  - Ensured all download URLs point to latest releases with current v0.8.0 version
+  - Comprehensive verification across buildtools, scripts, packaging, and documentation directories
+  - Perfect consistency in binary names, archive name prefixes, and installer script prefixes
 - **Automated Version Management**: Comprehensive version management system with automatic packaging file updates
   - `scripts/version-bump-with-file` script automatically bumps version and updates all packaging files
   - Updates VERSION file, Windows Scoop configuration, and macOS Homebrew formula in one command